shebna12/Naive-Bayes-from-scratch/README.md

 # Naive-Bayes-from-scratch
-A Python implementation of the Naive Bayes algorithm.
+The notebook contains a solution to the spam filtering problem using the Naive Bayes Algorithm.

+A written report is also provided for more details regarding how the project was executed.